FedSecurity: Benchmarking Attacks and Defenses in Federated Learning and Federated LLMs: Implementation of Attacks

-\subsection{Data poisoning attacks.}
+\subsection{Data Poisoning Attacks}

-Data poisoning attacks modify local datasets of some clients to induce the clients to train their local models using poisoned data to achieve some malicious goals, such as degrading the performance of the global model or inducing the global model to misclassify specific samples.
-As an example, in label flipping attack~\cite{label_flipping}, a global ``sybil'' controls some clients and modifies their local data by mislabeling samples of some classes to wrong classes.
-Given a source class (or label) $c_\mathit{s}$ and a target class $c_\mathit{t}$, the local dataset of each poisoned client is modified such that all samples with class $c_\mathit{s}$ are now associated with an incorrect label $c_\mathit{t}$.
+Data poisoning attacks modify local datasets of one or multiple clients to achieve some malicious goals, \textit{e}.\textit{g}., degrading the performance of the global model or inducing the global model to misclassify some samples.
+As an example, in label flipping attack~\citep{label_flipping}, a global ``sybil'' controls some clients and modifies their local data by mislabeling samples of some classes to wrong classes.
+Given a source class (or label) $c_\mathit{s}$ and a target class $c_\mathit{t}$, all samples with class $c_\mathit{s}$ on the poisoned clients are re-labeled to an incorrect label $c_\mathit{t}$.

-\textbf{APIs for Data Poisoning Attacks. } \textsf{FedMLAttacker} has two APIs for data poisoning attacks. \begin{itemize} \item \textsf{poison\_data(dataset)}: This function takes a local dataset and mislabels a set of chosen samples based on the clients' (or attackers') requirements, which are included in configuration.
-Normally, clients would change labels of a specific subset of samples to some other labels in the same dataset, or label a set of samples to new classes that do not exist in the dataset.